EarthScope/mseed2sac/doc/mseed2sac.md

 IU|ANMO|00|BHZ|34.945981|-106.457133|1671|145|0|-90|Geotech KS-54000|3275080000|0.02|M/S|20|2008-06-30T20:00:00|2599-12-31T23:59:59
 ------------------

-As a special case '--' can be used to match a blank (space, space) location code.
+As a special case '--' can be used to match an empty location code.
 </pre>

 <p >For each time-series written, metadata from the first line with matching source name parameters (network, station, location and channel) and time window (if specified) will be inserted into the SAC header.
 All parameters are optional except for the first four fields specifying the source name parameters.</p>